jdfancke/jdfancke.github.io/_posts/2018-12-15-converting-from-utc-to-local-timezone-in-power-bi-and-azure-analysis-services.md

 layout: post
 title: 'Converting from UTC to Local Timezone in Power BI and Azure Analysis Services'
 date: 2018-12-15 07:25:28.000000000 +01:00
-summary: 'Converting from UTC to Local Timezone in Power BI and Azure Analysis Services'
+summary: 'Converting from UTC to Local Timezone in Power BI and Azure Analysis Services is a common issue due to the servers using UTC time, this post explains how to work around this issue.'
 mermaid: true
 tag: PBI
 ---